-- Try clearing out Edge data by clicking on “. . .” and choosing Settings.
-After that, select Privacy, search, and services from the side menu, then “choose what to clear” under Clear browser data to delete your cached files (and history if needed).
+- Try clearing out Edge data by clicking on “…” and choosing Settings.
+After that, select Privacy, search, and services from the side menu, then “choose what to clear” under Clear browser data now to delete your cached files (and history if needed).
 Restart Edge and see if a clean slate resolves your issues.

 - You can look for drive errors with Windows 10’s System File Checker.
 Right-click on the Start button or press the Windows key + X on your keyboard to access the Windows PowerShell (Admin) option on the classic menu.
 In Windows 11, select the Windows Terminal (Admin).
 In the Prompt box, type “SFC / scannow” (no quotation marks) and hit enter.
 This will scan for any system file errors that may be causing you trouble, and try to fix them.
 If it finds an error that can’t be fixed, look it up to see how to proceed.

 - Make sure your device is connected to the local network.
 An icon located next to the system clock indicates your current status.
 If your device isn’t connected to the internet, make sure your router is working properly (if one is installed).
 Also, look at the modem: are your send and receive lights fully lit?
 If not, your connection is having issues.

 - Location is key.
 If you’re accessing the internet from the other side of the house or office, your connection may be extremely slow.
 Just imagine tuning in to an FM radio station: the music gets fuzzy the further you move away from the station’s tower.
 For better “reception,” try moving closer to the central point of your local network.

 - If you upgraded to Windows 10 with unsupported VPN software, you wouldn’t be able to access Edge – you may need to update your software or replace your VPN.
 Here are a few options.

 - There’s a lot that can go wrong with your connection.
 Check out the troubleshooting page for Why can’t I get online and see what Microsoft has to say.